Last Updated: January 20, 2023

 In the co-evolving dynamic ecosystem where the emphasis is on nimbleness and speed, ventures are investing in minimum viable products by immediately eliciting feedback from first-time users.
 After an initial launch, the MVP is revised and the improvement cycle starts all over again – testing, redesigning offerings, and making adjustments in small (iterations) or substantive ones (pivots) to validate the idea.

-But, new ideas are often few and far between.
+But new ideas are often few and far between.
 This means that the hypotheses that are summarized in a framework (business model canvas) are usually based on details or nuance, for example, a new feature or functionality.
 So, it becomes essential for startups to be perceived as truly distinctive, for which they can evaluate and refine their offerings iteratively by harnessing the information gleaned from first-time users.

 As compared to full product development, building an MVP is a better approach for startups as its time to market is less.
 The huge amount of money that’s otherwise unreasonably spent on non-essential things is also curbed.
 With MVP software development, businesses can scale at their own pace.

 Before moving on to examples, there are also various types of MVPs that you should have a look at.
 While one type of MVP may be useful for a company, it can be of no help to the other.
-Thus, after understanding the business model and defining your requirements, you can decide what type of MVP will be the most suitable for your business:<.span>
+Thus, after understanding the business model and defining your requirements, you can decide what type of MVP will be the most suitable for your business:

 In a concierge MVP, the users are manually helped to accomplish their goals as a means of validating whether or not they have the need for what you are offering, and building a product is not even necessary.
 In other words, the users are manually guided through the solution to a problem.